Nickchapman3773/Uranium-Fever/README.md

 - Navigate to the `Root Directory` (`C:\`, `D:\`, etc).
 - Create a folder named `Modding`, then open it.
 - Create a folder named `Wabbajack`, do NOT open it.
-- Create another folder named `Uranium Fever`, then open it.
+- Create another folder named `Uranium Fever - Steam` OR `Uranium Fever - GOG` depending on which platform you own the games on, then open it.
-- Create a folder named `[NoDelete] Stock New Vegas`, do NOT open it.
-- Create another folder named `downloads`.
+- Create a folder named `downloads`.

 > [!warning]
-> After completing this step, the file paths should appear similar to `C:\Modding\Uranium Fever\downloads`, `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`, and `C:\Modding\Wabbajack`, though the Root Directory may differ.
-These instructions will refer to the Root Directory as `C:\` moving forward.
+> After completing this step, the file paths should appear similar to `C:\Modding\Uranium Fever\downloads` and `C:\Modding\Wabbajack`, though the Root Directory may differ.
+For ease, these instructions will refer to the Root Directory as `C:\` moving forward.
 >
 > File path related support requests that do not follow this convention **WILL BE IGNORED**.

-## Creating a Clean Stock New Vegas Folder
-> [!tip]
-> In order to facilitate Steam **AND** GOG compatibility, this step must be manual.
->
-> For those who want to preserve other modded instances of New Vegas, instead of UNINSTALLING and DELETING the following files, back them up in another location.
-They can be restored after following this step.

-- `Right click Fallout: New Vegas` in the Steam/GOG Library and select `uninstall`.
-- `Right click Fallout 3` in the Steam/GOG Library and select `uninstall`.
-- Navigate to `Documents\My Games\FalloutNV` and `delete` the folder.
-- `Reinstall` both games in the Steam/GOG Library.
-- Navigate to your `Fallout New Vegas` installation folder (the default location for this folder is `x:\steam\steamapps\common\Fallout New Vegas` for steam and `x:\GOG Galaxy\Games\Fallout New Vegas` for GOG.
-- `Select all files` in this folder, copy them, and paste them into the `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` folder.

 ## Downloading Wabbajack
 - Download the <a href="https://www.wabbajack.org/" onclick="window.open('https://www.wabbajack.org/', '_self');">Wabbajack Installation file</a>.